 2. Separate your personal expenses from your business expenses

 Your first step should be to make sure your business gets the legal status of a Corporation or a Limited Liability Company (known as an LLC).
 You will not be able to build commercial credit only with your personal credit score.

-Also, it’s important that you never use your business bank accounts for your personal expenses.
+Also, you must never use your business bank accounts for your personal expenses.
 It is not wise to use your business bank accounts to pay your rent, or insurance, to eat out and shop.
 You need to look at your business as a different entity and learn to identify your expenses.
-Separating your business and personal expenses is not only best practice but necessary!
+Separating your business from your personal expenses is not only best practice but necessary!

 5. Establish lines of credit with your suppliers

 In the business world, a solid line of credit with your main suppliers is worth gold.
 Many providers offer this type of benefit, which means you can pay for your supplies several days or even weeks after receiving your inventory.

 By establishing a line of credit with suppliers that report your payments to the credit bureaus, you can create a positive credit history.

 However, your providers are not required to report your payments to the bureaus; therefore, you should ask them to do it, or you can be proactive and open accounts only with those providers that send the information.

 6. Update your data at the credit bureaus